cmangos/mangos-wotlk/bot_readme.txt

 =================

 If specifying a spell substring, the spell chosen will be in priority of exact name match, highest spell rank, and spell using no reagents.
 Case does not matter.
 Here's some examples:
-/t BOTNAME cast greater heal
+/t BOTNAME c greater heal
 /t BOTNAME cast pain
-/t BOTNAME cast poly
+/w BOTNAME c poly
-/t BOTNAME cast fort
+/w BOTNAME cast fort
-/t BOTNAME cast SPELLID
+/t BOTNAME cast <SPELLID>
+- OR -
+/w BOTNAME c <SPELLID>

 Also all commands can be broadcast to the party.
 For example:
 /p follow